alfonsodg/sboty/README.md

 * To debug the AI, you can use/modify the scripts: all_questions.py (to show all questions being asked) or show_unanswered.py (to show only the unanswered ones).
-* If you need to change the logic or the content of the replys, change the corresponding files in the *intelligence* drawer.
+* If you need to change the logic or the content of the replies, change the corresponding files in the *intelligence* drawer.

 Demo